microtrain/bootcamp/08-FrontEndToolkits/README.md

 # Chapter 8: Front End Toolkits

-In this chapter we will discuss mulitple front end toolkits and with the Bootstrap library.
+In this chapter, we will discuss mulitple front end toolkits and with the Bootstrap library.

-In this chapter we will:
+In this chapter, we will:
 * Learn about multiple frontend frameworks and toolkits.
 * Work with Bootstrap